gschnabel/clusterSSH/README.md

 This package enables the execution of R code on a cluster in parallel.
 A function amenable to parallelization using this package must take one list as argument and return a list of the same length as the input list.
-The i-th element in the returned list must represent the output of the obtained by processing the i-th element of the input list.
+The i-th element in the returned list must represent the output obtained by processing the i-th element of the input list.

 ## Requirements